testpatchesorg/qubership-workflow-hub/README.md

 [.github/super-linter.env](https://github.com/Netcracker/.github/blob/main/.github/super-linter.env)
 Configuration files for individual linters should be placed in .github/linters

-To add the super-linter workflow into your repository just copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/super-linter.yaml) into `.github/workflows` directory of your repository.
+**To add the super-linter workflow into your repository** just copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/super-linter.yaml) into `.github/workflows` directory of your repository.

+> Super-linter workflow uses the centralized configuration from the [Netcracker/.github](https://github.com/Netcracker/.github/tree/main/config/linters) repository.
+> One can override/add any linter configuration and super-linter environment by adding corresponding file into target repository.
+> For exaple to override super-linter environment, just add `.github/super-linter.env` file to your repostory and set the env you need.
+The same for individual linter configuration.

 ### Profanity filter